kotnikd3/bloomon/README.md

 ### About the project
 Python challenge for the company [Bloomon.nl](https://shop.bloomon.nl/).
-I tried using principles from Robert Martin's Clean architecture.
+I tried with principles from Robert Martin's Clean architecture.

 ### Run the program in Docker
 ``` bash